 1) Anne Prudence Wills (bef.
 1770-1820) m.
 James Thompson (d.
 1795)

-Her son William acquired Araby, the estate of George Mason’s wife, and descendants lived there for a century.
+She was named for her mother Anne and her mother’s grandmother, Prudence Cooper Saunders Green.
+Anne’s son William acquired Araby, the estate of George Mason’s wife, and descendants lived there for a century.

 1.1) Justinian Wills, died young